This relatively new via ferrata provides great experience to those who don't want to spent too much energy on the

 From the start the path is marked with signs for "Col Dei Bos".
 It takes around half an hour to get to the first section equipped with cables.
 En route you will pass old military ruins dating back to the first World War, one of many war remnants located in this part of the Italian Dolomites.

 Once you get to the cables, prepare yourself for a challenge.
 The first bit goes up vertically for about 100 metres.
 Good strength in your legs and arms will come in handy.

 As long as you stay clipped in to the cables and watch where you place your feet you will be fine.
-Although the whole route to the top is quite steep and exposed, it is always very well equipped.
+Although the whole route to the top is quite steep and exposed, it is always very well protected.

 Other distinguishable peaks are the pyramid shaped Mount Antelao - the second highest mountain in the Dolomites, nicknamed by the locals - the King of the Dolomites.

-What would be a kind without its queen?
+What would be a King without its Queen?
 Marmolada - the Dolomiti Queen and the highest peak can be seen to the South West.
 You can recognise it from the glaciers covering one of its faces.

 In the gully to your left you can spot the zig zag path, this will be your way down.

 The whole climb shouldn't take longer than 2 hours.
 Add to it the 30 minutes of the initial approach and in 2,5 hours you should be standing on the top of Cima Bois (2559 metres).
-Right below the summit there is an ample grass plateau, where you can take a rest and mandatory photos.
+Right below the summit there is an ample grass plateau, where you can take a rest and the obligatory photos.

-You can descent the same way, but I'd advise against it.
+You can descend the same way but I'd advise against it.
 Due to popularity of this via ferrata it will only create unnecessary traffic.
-Instead walk down along the scree path, which you could see on the ascent.
+Instead walk down along the scree path which you could see on the ascent.

 Although not as exciting, it is certainly a lot faster and within 45 minutes to an hour you should be back down at the restaurant, where you can reward yourself with an apple strudel.
-A must have if you ask me!
+A staple of all post via ferrata celebrations if you ask me!